TylerLeonhardt/TylerLeonhardt/README.md

 - 🌱 I’m currently learning about the Jupyter Notebooks ecosystem over in [.NET Interactive](https://github.com/dotnet/interactive) 📓
 - 🤔 I’m looking for help maintaining the [PowerShell Pester Test Explorer](https://github.com/TylerLeonhardt/vscode-powershell-test-adapter) 🐢✅

-#### Contact
+#### Bio

-You can find me on 🐦 Twitter [@TylerLeonhardt](https://twitter.com/TylerLeonhardt) - Ask me about PowerShell, VS Code extension dev, my job at Microsoft, open source, anything!
+👀 All my work is open source 👀

+Sometimes people give me a mic and I talk about 💻.
+You can also find me on [Twitch](https://twitch.tv/TylerLeonhardt) live-coding 👨‍💻 📺 projects of all kinds.
+I also like ☕️ with the word "mouthfeel" on the packaging.

+- 🙂 My preferred pronouns are: He/Him
+- ⚡ Fun fact: I'm originally from Florida 🌴 but don't hold that against me 😉

 #### Tech preferences